ysnhasan1/BookStack/README.md

 # BookStack
-`This website created for "Turkcell Gençlere Yatırım, Geleceğe Yazılım 3.0 Bootcamp Midterm2"`
+`This website created for "Turkcell Gençlere Yatırım, Geleceğe Yazılım 3.0 Bootcamp Midterm2"` <br><br>

 ## About The Project
 In this project, I wanted to create a website using **HTML**, **CSS**, **Bootstrap** and **JavaScript**. <br>